 Near mile 20 of the bikeway, a half-mile side trip leads to Round Butte Overlook Park.
 A glass-walled visitor center and open-air deck offer another cliff-top perch overlooking the north end of the canyon, where bald eagles, golden eagles and other raptors soar past.
 It also gives visitors a good look at the Round Butte hydroelectric dam, which holds back the lake waters and generates electricity for the Portland metro area.

 After a heart-pumping half-mile climb from the park, the bikeway turns east.
-A couple of more hills lie ahead, as the route gradually returns to farm and ranch country.
+A couple more hills lie ahead, as the route gradually returns to farm and ranch country.
 Then it’s one final downhill coast, looping back into Madras.